GUAM23/CovidInvader/README.md

 # CovidInvader
-A simple Python game in Python
+A simple game in Python